Crooked Jaw & Treatment Options

 A misaligned jaw is a condition where the upper and lower jaws don’t meet correctly.
 It often causes a variety of conditions, with the following being the most common;

 - Reverse bite: when the lower teeth sit in front of the upper teeth

 The effects of a misaligned jaw are usually physical and emotional.
 In severe cases, this condition can interfere with your eating, speech, sleeping and even breathing.
 It can also cause pain and discomfort even when your jaws are not moving.
 Misaligned jaw patients, especially children, can suffer emotional pain or become self-conscious if bullied.

 If you are looking for a dentist in Malta or Gozo, you can book a dental appointment online at one of Savina Dental Clinics, or contact us directly on (+356) 2125 7253 (Skyparks Business Centre, Malta International Airport), or (+356) 2155 7323 (Dingli Street, Victoria, Gozo).
 For international patients, it is recommended to request a free e-consultation where we can discuss your individual case and treatment options.

 When your upper and lower jaws are misaligned, they clash with each other rather than glide smoothly against each other.
 This may result in pain and discomfort, making eating difficult.

-The misaligned jaw can prevent you from breathing through your nose easily, making you to only breathe through your mouth.
+The misaligned jaw can prevent you from breathing through your nose easily, making you only breathe through your mouth.
 This can cause other health issues.

-Crooked, twisted or overcrowded teeth are the most common signs of this disorder as they can affect your facial structure.
+Crooked, twisted or overcrowded teeth are the most common signs of this disorder, as they can affect your facial structure.

 Trouble with speech